 IMPORTANT NOTES

 If you have been saving your game as you play—which hopefully you have been—you will already have some files in your Saved Games folder.
-In theory, you can have an unlimited number of files here; however, Underworld only allows for 32 save files to be displayed in-game.
-If you have more than that, some will not be visible.
+You can store any number of files here; however, Underworld only displays the first 32 save files within the game.

 I always back up my save files on a memory stick or disk, just in case something goes wrong with my game or my computer.
 Then, if necessary, I can reinstall the game and restore my save files so I don't have to start the game over.

-If your questions weren't answered on this page, or if you have suggestions for how to improve this savegame 'walkthrough,' please feel free to email or use the Contact Form on this site.
+If your questions weren't answered on this page, or if you have suggestions for how to improve this savegame "walkthrough," please feel free to contact me.